baruben/lab4-websockets-baruben/REPORT.md

 ### Original Work
 - Completed the **Eliza WebSocket tests** (`ElizaServerTest`).
 - Designed and implemented the **JWT-based security logic**, **role enforcement**, and **broadcast/multicast mechanisms** independently.
-- Manually tested the WebSocket endpoints using generated tokens via Postman.
+- Manually tested the STOMP endpoints using generated tokens via a simple html page and js client.
 - Implemented tests for all extra assignments.

-Through this project, I gained a strong understanding of **real-time communication testing**, **secure session handling**, and **concurrent client simulation**.